 If you have one of Kahoot’s upgraded accounts, you have the ability to create polls and surveys.
 But if you’re using the free plan, you can still make it work!
 Simply create your question(s), set it for zero points, and mark all answers as correct.
 When you assign the quiz, turn off the timer.
 Kids provide their answers, and you’ll see the results for each question, as with any other quiz.

-How do you use Kahoot in your classroom?
+Do you have more ideas for using Kahoot in the classroom?
 Come share in the WeAreTeachers HELPLINE group on Facebook.

 Plus, the 10 Best Tech Tools for Student Engagement.